Darelife/Fone/README.md

 # Fone
-It's a cool discord bot with a large variety of commands
+It's a cool discord bot with a lot of commands

 The bot i created was run using replit.com